-The cockade embossed, made with a stamp, presumably from tompak, covered with silvering.
-On the reverse side, two wide plates are soldered to attach to the fur hat.
-The plates are branded by the manufacturer - "Imme & Sohn, Berlin".
+The badge is embossed, made with a stamp, presumably from tompak, covered with silver.
+On the reverse side, three wire lugs are soldered to attach to the fur hat.

 The use of the "Death's Head" symbol as a military insignia began with the cavalry of the Prussian army under Frederick the Great.
 Friedrich formed the Hussar Regiment No. 5 (von Ruesch), it was a Hussar regiment commanded by Colonel von Ruesch.
 These Hussars wore a black uniform with the "Death's Head" emblem on the front of their mirlitons, and also wore it on the battlefield during the War of the Austrian Succession and in the Seven Years ' War.